MugenMicko/voron/V0/TophatNG/README.md

 ### Hanging the door:

 Open the tophat door and close the main printer door.
 Now close the tophat door and check that it does not hit the main door.
-If it does there are a few adjustments that can be made:
+If it does there are a few adjustments that can be made later:

 ![tophatdoor](images/tophatdoor.jpg)